shizotoaster/Origins-LXL/README.md

 Maybe, if it has as much features as LXL and supports JS
 # Is it compatible with add-on-name?
 It should be so, but I can't test it with any add-on existing
-# Can I download it right now?
+# Is the script ready to use?
-Sadly, no. Script's development has just started, it's too early to show you anything
+Sadly, no. Script's development has just started, but you can contribute